Sygnia SWIX Index Fund Comment - Dec 19

 The SACCI business confidence index fell to 89.1 points in August, the lowest level since April 1985.
 The Chamber noted that the “current state of fiscal deficiencies, social injustices and unemployment necessitates an urgent adjustment”, and Moody’s noted that Eskom’s financial position remains a significant threat to economic growth and government debt levels.
 However, the agency acknowledged that progress would be slow, offering South Africa a temporary reprieve from a sovereign downgrade for the next 12 to 18 months.

-The Sygnia SWIX Index Fund delivered a total return of -4.3% for the quarter, in line with its benchmark, the FTSE/JSE SWIX Index.
-The Fund benefitted from its exposure to British American Tobacco, Impala and Northam Platinum, while its exposure to Sasol, Standard Bank and Anglo American detracted from performance.
+The Sygnia SWIX Index Fund delivered a total return of 4.7% for the quarter, in line with its benchmark, the FTSE/JSE SWIX Index.
+The Fund benefitted from its exposure to Impala, Sasol and Sibanye Gold, while its exposure to Standard Bank, Telkom and MTN detracted from performance.

-There were a few changes to the tracked index’s constituents over the period, including the addition of DRD Gold and the deletion of Afrocentric Investment Corp, Delta Property Fund, Mix Telematics, Rebosis Property Fund and Tradehold.
+There were a few changes to the tracked index’s constituents over the period, specifically the deletion of Tongaat Hulett and South32.

 The Fund remains true to its investment objective of delivering returns that mirror those of the FTSE/JSE SWIX Index.